jerrycool123/DivineBridge/docs/developer.md

 - `@divine-bridge/eslint-config-custom`: Shared ESLint configuration of this project.
 - `@divine-bridge/prettier-config-custom`: Shared Prettier configuration of this project.
 - `@divine-bridge/common`: Shared components and utilities between applications.
-- `@divine-bridge/ocr-service`: An OCR API wrapper specifically for recognizing and parsing the billing date of the screenshot of the YouTube membership page.
 - `@divine-bridge/i18n`: Shared internationalization files between applications.
 - `@divine-bridge/serverless-offline-lambda-function-urls`: A modified version of [serverless-offline-lambda-function-urls](https://www.npmjs.com/package/serverless-offline-lambda-function-urls) to support function URLs and hot-reloading in serverless-offline.